Effective date: 19 February 2026

 We will collect and process the following data about you:

-Our website uses cookies to distinguish you from other users of our website.
+Our website uses cookies and similar technologies to distinguish you from other users of our website.
 This helps us to provide you with a good experience when you browse our website and also allows us to improve our site.
-For detailed information on the cookies we use and the purposes for which we use them see our Cookie policy below.
+For detailed information on the cookies we use and the purposes for which we use them see our Cookie policy.

 Uses made of the information